 The film deals with four conventional love stories set among the people of four different age groups, all happening within a conservative suburban called Kancharapalem.
 The film breaks the barriers of hero-villain stereotypes in Telugu cinema and tells the stories of normal people fighting against social prejudices to succeed in their love.

-All these stories are separated by distinct age groups, personalities and conflicts.
+All these stories are separated by distinct age groups, personalities, and conflicts.
 The portrayal of women is the most beautiful aspect of the film.
 There are strong and independent women in the film who don’t depend on men for everything.
 There are no damsels in distress and the women don’t seek sympathy from others.
 They stand against the social evils.
-Bhargavi is modern and has respect for other religions, Saleema doesn’t regret the state of her life and sets the rules for her future, Radha fights against the inequality in her office and treats everyone equal, the daughter of Radha takes decisions on her own judgement and doesn’t seek advice from others.
-This is something totally unexpected from Tollywood, which time and again portrays women in a sorry state who seek a saviour.
+Bhargavi is modern and has respect for other religions, Saleema doesn’t regret the state of her life and sets the rules for her future, Radha fights against the inequality in her office and treats everyone equal, the daughter of Radha takes decisions on her judgment and doesn’t seek advice from others.
+This is something unexpected from Tollywood, which time and again portrays women in a sorry state who seek a savior.

-In spite of being non-actors, everyone performed very well.
-The performances are so natural that at some point, the audience start to resonate with their lives.
-This is totally unique experience in an industry plagued by tens of stars who couldn’t convince in various roles.
-There are some minor characters who lack confidence and were camera shy.
+Despite being non-actors, everyone performed very well.
+The performances are so natural that at some point, the audience starts to resonate with their lives.
+This is a unique experience in an industry plagued by tens of stars who couldn’t convince in various roles.
+Some minor characters lack confidence and were camera shy.
 But overall, the performances have helped the film get better.